Back to jobs

 Benefits

-Otto Aviation provides a robust benefits package that includes competitive salaries, subsidized medical, dental, and vision coverage, 401(k) opportunities, paid short-term disability, voluntary long-term disability and additional term life, with 15 paid days off, 15 paid holidays, and paid sick leave.
+Otto Aerospace provides a robust benefits package that includes competitive salaries, subsidized medical, dental, and vision coverage, 401(k) opportunities, paid short term disability, voluntary long-term disability and additional term life, with 15 paid days off, 13 paid company holidays, and paid sick leave.
 Depending on seniority and role, some roles qualify for potential bonuses and stock options.

 We are committed to diversity, equity, and inclusion in every aspect of our hiring process.
 All applicants will be considered for employment regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.
 We believe that a diverse team brings fresh perspectives, innovative ideas, and greater success.
 The more inclusive we are, the stronger we become.
 Applicants must be legally authorized to work in the U.S.